-Based on the information we have as of the date of this Form 20-F, we do not believe any risks from Cybersecurity threats, including as a result of any previous Cybersecurity incidents, have materially affected or are reasonably likely to materially affect us, including our business strategy, results of operations or financial condition.
+Based on the information we have as of the date of this Annual Report, we do not believe any risks from cybersecurity threats, including as a result of any previous cybersecurity incidents, have materially affected or are reasonably likely to materially affect us, including our business strategy, results of operations or financial condition.
+Notwithstanding the extensive approach we take to cybersecurity, we may not be successful in preventing or mitigating a future cybersecurity incident that could have a material adverse effect on us.
+While we maintain cybersecurity insurance, as mentioned above, the costs related to cybersecurity threats or disruptions may not be fully insured.